 The lease agreement, as amended and disclosed above, requires an initial annual base rent with annual increases over the next six years.
-The Company recognizes rental expense on a straight-line basis over the term of the lease, which resulted in a deferred rent liability of \$72,951 and \$61,126 as of March 31, 2014 and December 31 2013, respectively.
+The Company recognizes rental expense on a straight-line basis over the term of the lease, which resulted in a deferred rent liability of \$72,249 and \$61,126 as of June 30, 2014 and December 31, 2013, respectively.

-8. Net Loss per Common Share
+9. Net Loss per Common Share

 Basic loss per common share is computed by dividing net loss by the weighted average number of shares of common stock outstanding for the period.
 Diluted loss per common share is computed by dividing net loss by the weighted average number of shares of common stock outstanding, plus the number of common share equivalents that would be dilutive.
-As of March 31, 2014 and December 31, 2013, there were stock options and warrants to acquire, in the aggregate, 29,167,196 and 34,325,663 shares of our common stock, respectively, that are potentially dilutive.
-However, diluted loss per share for the three months ended March 31, 2014 and 2013 is the same as basic loss per share because the inclusion of common share equivalents would be anti-dilutive.
+As of June 30, 2014 and December 31, 2013, there were stock options and warrants to acquire, in the aggregate, 24,290,805 and 34,325,663 shares of our common stock, respectively, that are potentially dilutive.
+However, diluted loss per share for all periods presented is the same as basic loss per share because the inclusion of common share equivalents would be anti-dilutive.
+The Company is not disclosing the number of weighted average diluted shares outstanding for the three months ended June 30, 2014 because the impact is immaterial.